 While some other types of hair loss can be reversible, female pattern hair baldness is considered irreversible once the hair follicle is damaged.
 However, there are scientificall proved treatments that can offer promising results.

-If you have identified female pattern baldness at early stages, maintaining a healthy diet that is rich in vitamin A, vitamin D, omega-3 fatty acids, and zinc is extremely important.
-A healthy diet can help slow down the progression of hair loss.
+If you have identified female pattern baldness at early stages, maintaining a healthy diet for your hair that is rich in vitamin A, vitamin D, omega-3 fatty acids, and zinc is extremely important.
+A healthy diet can help slow down the progression of female pattern baldness.

 What are the treatment options for female baldness?